Edward Chauncey Luard

 Edward Chauncey Luard (1856 — 22 September 1900) was a British planter in Demerara, British Guiana (now Guyana).
 He was influential among the planter community in British Guiana and was a member of the Court of Policy for East Demerara.
 He led the campaign to introduce a ballot into the colony's constitution in 1895.

 A noted philatelist, Luard's collection of the stamps of British Guiana included examples of the "cottonreel" issues, some of which are now part of the Royal Philatelic Collection.

 Early life and family

-Edward Luard was the eldest son of William Charles Luard of Llandaff, South Wales, and Clara Julia Jane.
-He was christened in 1856 at Saint John, Cardiff.
+Edward Luard was the eldest son of William Charles Luard (brother of the antiquarian Henry Richards Luard) of Llandaff, South Wales, and Julia Jane Chauncey, and was christened in 1856 at Saint John's Church, Cardiff.

-In 1886, he married Lucy Amelia (Mamie) Winter, daughter of Nathaniel Winter, of Blenheim Plantation, Leguan.
+In 1886 he married Lucy Amelia Winter, daughter of Nathaniel Winter, of Blenheim Plantation, Leguan, and had four daughters.

 Career

 Luard arrived in British Guiana as a young man, working first at Plantation Peter's Hall, a sugar plantation on the east bank of the Demerara River.
 In 1882 he was one of the authors of The Overseer's Manual; or, a Guide to the Canefield and the Sugar Factory.
 Later, he was the owner (or part owner) of La Bonne Intention plantation on the Atlantic coast of Demerara.
 He was elected a non-resident fellow of the Royal Colonial Institute in 1886.

 He became influential among the planter community in British Guiana and was active in the colony's politics as a member of the Court of Policy for East Demerara.
 With the support of The Argosy, he led the campaign to introduce a ballot into the colony's constitution in 1895.